 - He will produce in the believer a Christlike life (2 Corinthians 3:18).

-There are just two things that the believer must do in order to be moment by moment lead by the Holy Spirit (John 7:37-39):
+There are just two things that the believer must do to be moment by moment lead by the Holy Spirit (John 7:37-39):

 - Sincerely desire His leading demonstrated by living an obedient life (Acts 5:32).